Aperture-Finance/uniswap-v4-hooks/README.md

 ### Technical Discussion
 The core issue of JIT LP vs. other types of LP is how to distribute trading fees in a equitable manner.
 We are proposing two potential technical directions to kick things off:

-**Approach 1: Same-block fee redistribution**
+**Approach 1: Adaptive block distance fee redistribution**

-The high level idea is to identify JIT add/remove transactions and redistribute its captured fee in a equitable way within in-range LPs.
+The high level idea is to identify JIT add/remove transactions and redistribute its captured fee in a equitable way with other in-range LPs.

 With `beforeModifyPosition` and `afterModifyPosition` hooks, we will be able to keep track of when a position is added and removed.
 And we are also able to keep track of fees earned for such sequence of add/remove transactions.
 The detailed discussion of how accounting is done will be left to detailed engineering design doc later.
 Once we can calculate the associated JIT fees, a set of customizable knobs can be added to redistribute fees.